 Typically, when DICA is employed, investors acquiring capital or shares in a Vietnamese company will transfer the entire transfer amount, with or without the tax component, to DICA.
 Subsequently, funds from this account will be directed to the seller’s account, whether it be overseas or domestically.
 The stipulated payment methods are designed to enable Vietnamese state agencies to effectively regulate and oversee tax-related matters.

-It should be noted that the legal regulations concerning this matter are not explicitly and comprehensively detailed within a single legal document; instead, they must be synthesized from various provisions scattered across ordinances, circulars issued by the State Bank, and circulars from the Ministry of Finance.
+The legal regulations concerning this matter are not explicitly and comprehensively detailed within a single legal document.
+Instead, they must be synthesized from various provisions scattered across ordinances, circulars issued by the State Bank, and circulars from the Ministry of Finance.
 This lack of consolidated guidance poses challenges for investors in executing transactions, introducing unnecessary complexity and inefficiency.
-To ensure both legal compliance during payments and the mitigation of potential risks, the involved parties should seek professional advice during the drafting and implementation of capital transfer contracts.
+Professional advice is crucial for drafting and implementing capital transfer contracts.
+This guidance ensures legal compliance and minimizes potential risks during payments.

 3. Currency

 As mentioned above, capital transfer transactions involving foreign investors are subject to foreign exchange laws.
-A critical consideration in this context is the determination of the valuation currency for the payment of the capital transfer value.
+Determining the valuation currency is crucial for capital transfer payments.
 This determination is primarily contingent upon the tax residence status of the entities participating in the transaction:

 4. Consultation with the bank

-• The required documents to be submitted to commercial banks.
+- Submit the required documents to commercial banks.

 In today’s business landscape, capital transfer transactions have become a necessity for companies.
-Possessing legal knowledge in the realm of capital transfer, particularly in the presence of foreign investors, empowers companies, organizations, and businesses to proactively navigate their activities while effectively mitigating risks associated with such transactions.
+Strong legal knowledge in capital transfer, especially with foreign investors, is crucial for businesses.
+This knowledge helps them navigate operations and manage related risks effectively.